tywall28-dev/bioinsight-radar/README.md

 You type a question like:

-> *"What are the emerging treatment strategies in Parkinson's disease for 2024–2025?"*
+> *"What are the emerging treatment strategies in Parkinson's disease for 2024-2025?"*

 BioInsight Radar:

 1. **Parses and refines** your question into structured search terms, separating what you explicitly asked about from what it should broaden to cover
-2. **Checks a persistent local library** — if relevant data already exists, fetching is skipped
+2. **Checks a persistent local library** and skips fetching if enough relevant data already exists
-3. **Fetches from PubMed and NIH Reporter** with configurable depth (150–3,000 docs/year/source)
+3. **Fetches from PubMed and NIH Reporter** with configurable depth (150 to 3,000 docs/year/source)
-4. **Shows a preliminary overview and data coverage panel** so you can decide whether to run the full analysis or fetch more before committing
+4. **Shows a preliminary overview and data coverage panel** so you can decide whether to run the full analysis or pull more data before committing
 5. **Clusters the corpus** with UMAP + HDBSCAN on 768-D BioBERT embeddings to find thematic groups without predefining categories
-6. **Extracts and verifies findings** — each claim passes two independent gates: factually stated in the source, and directly relevant to your question
+6. **Extracts and verifies findings** where each claim passes two independent gates: factually stated in the source, and directly relevant to your question
 7. **Writes a structured report** with inline citations, entity tables, research gaps, and strategic commentary
 8. **Exports to `.docx`** with clickable hyperlinks back to every source